learn-co-curriculum/node-non-blocking-async/README.md

 Finish writing file
 ```

-Note: We don't recommend using `throw error` as your error handling strategy (as you might see in some examples online), because it will automatically exit your application (akin to a crash).
-A better way to output a user-friendly error message (e.g., a `console.error()` or 500 Internal Server Error page) and exit gracefully.
-You can achieve it by bubbling up the error higher up the chain of callbacks until it reaches the place where you have the code to output your user-friendly message.
+Note: We don't recommend using `throw error` as your error handling strategy (as you might see in some examples online), because it will automatically exit your application (similar to a crash).
+A better way is to output a user-friendly error message (e.g., a `console.error()` or 500 Internal Server Error page) and exit gracefully.
+You can achieve it by bubbling the error higher up the chain of callbacks until it reaches the place where you have the code to output your user-friendly message.

 ## Resources